Kd0ve/blog/content/post/thm-forensics/index.md

 ![Here is the result after parsing through 1820's strings](i-result.png)

-The hint for this one said "Do you like football?" so I'm assuming that the website will relate to football in some way.
+The next hint wasn't useful at all for me as I couldn't tell which websites were related to the topic it gave me.
 There are also four characters after the 'i' which helps us narrow it down a bit.

-The hint didn't really help in this case as I didn't recognize the site as a football site or anything related, but there was only one result with four letters after the 'i', so I went with that one, which was `www.ikaka.com`.
+I had to use the amount of characters to figure it out since there was only one result with four letters after the 'i', so I went with that one.

 Next: